Chinese Filipinos: Trade and industry

 The Manila Stock Exchange is now pullulated with thousands of prospering Chinese-owned Filipino stock brokerage houses and publicly traded companies.
 Filipino investors of Chinese ancestry dominate the Manila Stock Exchange as they are estimated to control more than half of the publicly listed companies by market capitalization.

 Like much of Southeast Asia, Filipinos of Chinese ancestry dominate the Filipino economy and commerce at every level of society.
-Chinese Filipinos collectively wield and uniformly demonstrate a disproportionatly high level of economic achievement and clout relative to their small population size over their indigenous Filipino majority counterparts while also playing a critical role in maintaining the country's economic vitality and prosperity.
+Chinese Filipinos collectively wield and uniformly demonstrate a disproportionately high level of economic achievement and clout relative to their small population size over their indigenous Filipino majority counterparts while also playing a critical role in maintaining the country's economic vitality and prosperity.
 With their powerful economic prominence, the Chinese virtually make up the country's entire wealthy elite.
-Chinese Filipinos, in the aggregate, represent a disproportionate wealthy, market-dominant minority not only form a distinct ethnic community, they also form, by and large, an economic class: the commercial middle and upper class in contrast to their poorer indigenous Filipino majority working and underclass counterparts around them.
-Entire posh Chinese enclaves have sprung up in major Filipino cities across the country, literally walled off from the poorer indigenous Filipino masses guarded by heavily armed, private security forces.
+Chinese Filipinos, in the aggregate, represent a disproportionately wealthy, market‑dominant minority.
+Not only do they form a distinct ethnic community, but they also form, by and large, an economic class – the commercial middle and upper class – in contrast to the poorer indigenous Filipino majority working and underclass around them.
+Entire posh Chinese enclaves have sprung up in major Filipino cities across the country, walled off from the poorer indigenous Filipino masses and guarded by heavily armed, private security forces.
 Though the contemporary Chinese Filipino community albeit remains stubbornly insular, given their propensity to voluntarily segregate themselves from the indigenous Filipino populace through typically associating themselves with the Chinese community, their collective impacting presence nonetheless still remains powerfully felt throughout the country at large.
-In particular, given their dominant middleman minority status and ubiquitous economic influence and prosperity owing to their shrewd business acumen and astute investment savvy have prompted the community's acculturation into mainstream Filipino society and their maintenance of their exclusively unabashed distinctive cultural sense of ethnic identity, clannishness, community, kinship, nationalism, and socioethnic cohesion through clan associations.
+In particular, their dominant middleman minority status and ubiquitous economic influence and prosperity — owing to their shrewd business acumen and astute investment practices — have prompted the community's acculturation into mainstream Filipino society and the maintenance of their exclusively unabashed distinctive cultural sense of ethnic identity, clannishness, community, kinship, nationalism, and socioethnic cohesion through clan associations.